Available for Interviews: Dr. Mimi Secor.

 When does one hit the classic milestone of becoming a senior citizen?
 A thought-provoking question, for sure—and not at all straightforward for me to answer.
 This is because at the age of 59 I took on the challenge of pursuing my doctorate (while most of my friends were preparing for retirement) and at the same time, I decided to become healthy and fit.

-As a nurse practitioner for the past 43 years, I wanted to finally learn how to walk my talk as a healthy role model.
-You see, I’d always felt a little hypocritical.
+As a nurse practitioner for the past almost five decades, I wanted to finally learn how to walk my talk as a healthy role model.
+I’d always felt a little hypocritical.
 Do as I say not as I do was my adage.
 I maintained a pretty healthy lifestyle when my stress was low, but when I became stressed out, the wheels on my “self-care wagon” would fall off and I’d crash and burn.

-So what’s my secret?
 I make sure to go to all of my routine medical visits and do what I’m supposed to do.
-Beyond that, rest is preventative medicine: I exercise nearly every day (lifting weights 5 days a week, performing cardio exercise at least 5 days a week, stretching before and after workouts), eat healthy 90% of the time, sleep at least 7 hours a day, drink lots of water (typically a gallon a day), and also practice meditation, gratitude, and mindfulness.
-I volunteer for the Cape Cod Medical Reserve Corps that is currently focused on COVID-19.
-Because I try to stay as active as I can on a daily basis, most days I feel much younger than my stated age of 66.
+Beyond that, rest is preventative medicine: I exercise nearly every day (lifting weights five days a week, performing cardio exercise at least 5 days a week, stretching before and after workouts), eat healthy 90% of the time, sleep at least seven hours a day, drink lots of water (typically a gallon a day), and also practice meditation, gratitude, and mindfulness.
+I volunteer for the Cape Cod Medical Reserve Corps.
+Because I try to stay as active as I can on a daily basis, most days I feel much younger than my stated age of 67.
 Deep to my core, I believe age is just a number.

 Interview: Dr. Mimi Secor